 Services mean procedures, surgeries, examinations, consultations, advice, diagnosis, referrals, treatment, tests, supplies, drugs, devices or technologies.

-Sickness means a disturbance in function or structure of your body which causes physical signs or symptoms and which, if left untreated, will result in a deterioration of the health state of the structure or system(s) of your body.
+Sickness means a disturbance in function or structure of the body which causes physical signs or physical symptoms and which, if left untreated, will result in a deterioration of the health state of the structure or system(s) of the body.
+The term also includes: (a) pregnancy; (b) any medical complications of pregnancy; and (c) behavioral health.

 Sound natural tooth means a tooth that:

-Is organic and formed by the natural development of the body (not manufactured);
+Is organic and formed by the natural development of the body (not manufactured, capped, crowned or bonded);

 Has not been extensively restored;